SoftwareHeritage/swh-scheduler/docs/simulator.rst

 --------------------

 - real instance of the scheduler database
-- simulated task queues
+- simulated task queues: replaces RabbitMQ with simple in-memory structures
-- simulated workers
-- simulated load tasks
+- simulated workers: replaces Celery with simple while loops
-- simulated archive -> scheduler feedback loop
+- simulated load tasks: replaces loaders with noops that take a certain time, and generate synthetic OriginVisitStatus objects
+- simulated archive -> scheduler feedback loop: OriginVisitStatus objects are pushed to a simple queue which gets processed by the scheduler journal client's process function directly (instead of going through swh.storage and swh.journal (kafka))

+In short, only the scheduler database and scheduler logic is kept; every other component (RabbitMQ, Celery, Kafka, SWH loaders, SWH storage) is either replaced with an barebones in-process utility, or removed entirely.

 Installing the simulator
 ------------------------